SafeCare BC Logo

 Sick and Tired: A conversation about stress and fatigue

 In a world ruled by pandemics, staff shortages, and public demands, it’s not unusual to feel like you’re barely hanging on, especially given the nature of caregiving.
 This unending loop between stress and fatigue is not easy to jump off.
-This session will address the relationship between stress and fatigue and what you can do to help maintain your health, your relationships, and your sanity!
+This session addresses the relationship between stress and fatigue and what you can do to help maintain your health, your relationships, and your sanity!

 Additional resources